PhilipYip1988/python-tutorials/001_install/readme.md

 |Anaconda|conda|data science distribution|conda (older packages)|3.10|
 |Miniconda|conda|minimal|conda (older packages)|3.10|

 **In this guide Mambaforge will be used as it is the most reliable solution.** Seperate Python 3.11 environments will be made for each IDE.
 Anaconda has been updated to include a recent version of JupyterLab and a recent version of Spyder.
-The version of Spyder 5.4.1 unfortuantely lacks the code completion fixes of Spyder 5.4.2.
+The version of Spyder 5.4.1 unfortunately lacks the code completion fixes of Spyder 5.4.2.

 Python Version Numbers are of the format X.Y.Z for example version 3.11.2 where X is the major version 3, Y is the minor version 11 and Z is the patch version 2.